tj-actions/changed-files/README.md

       - main

 # ------------------------------------------------------------------------------------------------------------
-# Event `push`: Compare the preceeding commit -> to the current commit of the main branch.
+# Event `push`: Compare the preceding commit -> to the current commit of the main branch.
 # Event `pull_request`: Compare the last commit of main -> to the current commit of a Pull Request branch.
 # ------------------------------------------------------------------------------------------------------------